 Although registered breeders cost more, they are the recommended channel for purchasing a pedigree Maine Coon kitten, since they are often cat fanatics themselves, and care very deeply about the cats they sell.
-There is also less likelihood that you will be scammed, since these breeders usually only sell purebred Maine Coons, rather than mix-breed Coons.
+It is also less likely that you will be scammed, since these breeders usually only sell purebred Maine Coons, rather than mix-breed Coons.
 The breeding cats will also have been scanned, to make sure that they are not carriers of genetic defects associated with this particular cat breed.

 For a full guide to buying a Maine Coon cat, take a look at my article: “Buying A Maine Coon Cat: Complete Guide“.

 Avoid buying a tabby Maine Coon kitten from the following sources: